Call Us Now

-State Reimbursement Fund Applications
+- State Reimbursement Fund Applications

-We also provide additional services to assist owners, operators and potential buyers with existing and former UST systems.
+We also provide additional services to assist owners, operators and potential buyers with existing and former Underground Storage Tank systems.

 What is the LUST Trust Fund?

-There are some great deals on properties right now, especially if they have a UST system located on the property.
+There are some great deals on properties, especially if they have an Underground Storage Tank system located on the them.
 Many of our clients have purchased these types of properties and paid a fraction of their appraised value.
-State Brownfield Programs offer additional incentives for redeveloping contaminated properties.
-But be careful because once you purchase a contaminated property you become responsible for complying with all state rules and regulations and for covering clean-up costs.
+State Brownfield Programs offer additional incentives for redeveloping contaminated properties, but be careful because once you purchase a contaminated property you become responsible for complying with all state rules and regulations and for covering clean-up costs.

-You want to purchase a gas station property without buying a huge problem?
-Where do you start?
-Below are the proper steps to take if you are interested in buying a gas station property:
+If you’re thinking of buying an old gas station property without inheriting a huge problem, where do you start?
+Below are the proper steps to take if you are interested in buying property with underground fuel tanks:

 - Obtain as many records from the owner or bank as you can.
 Documents to look for include tank and piping tightness tests, UST compliance records, Phase I and/or Phase II Environmental Site Assessments (ESAs), regulatory status, and other information related to the UST system and condition of the property.